Erlemorgaine/three-journey/README.md

 _MeshPhongMaterial_: Very similar to Lambert, but the blurry lines are gone, and more strong light reflection

-_MeshStandardMaterial_: Supports light the best, met useful params like metalness and roughness.
+_MeshStandardMaterial_: Supports light the best, with useful params like metalness and roughness.
 It uses PBR.

 _MeshPhysicalMaterial_: Is same as _MeshStandardMaterial_, but with a clear coat effect (above object).
 This makes it more realistic, depending on what you want to do.
 But it's less performant than _MeshStandardMaterial_.